 How does that happen in a place as geographically and demographically vast and as ethnically diverse and populous as North America?
 Just once, I’d like to see a CEO say he’s into yoga, or Ultimate Frisbee, or triathlon.
 These are all hobbies that would take far less time away from running a multi-billion dollar company than golf, by the way.
 Why aren’t shareholders outraged by this fact?

 And so there it is.
 The treatise of my disdain for golf.
 I admit, it is not The Prison Notebooks or What is to be Done? but it is how I see it.

 It is still, by and large, an elitist sport because of those who flock to it; for the volume of courses that are exclusive and private, open only to those whose incomes are in the stratosphere.
 It’s had a history of foreclosing its doors to folks who are non-white like me; to those with a vagina; those whose religion touts Jesus as a seminal figure, but not the son of God.
 It panders to patrons wary of those who are nominally white, whose tendency to acquire an extremely dark complexion in the sun makes them suspect.
 It panders to those who would screw their fellow citizens and weaken democracy just so they can afford another yacht and European villa.

-Aside from my pathological, completely irrational reservations about the pastime, I’ve had terrible experiences as a golf hack that have left me ambivalent.
+Aside from my pathological, completely irrational reservations about the pastime, I’ve had terrible experiences as a golf hack that have left me scarred.
 Given what it stands for philosophically, it is senseless to pay my hard-earned, meagre money for the privilege of being flogged by abject failure on the links.
-Being subjected to the muffled laughter of white guys who make more in five minutes than I do in a year is too much for my ego to withstand, especially when I’ve duffed my seventeenth tee shot into the adjacent forest.
+Being subjected to the muffled laughter of white guys who make more in five minutes than I do in a year is too much for my ego to withstand, especially when I’ve sliced my seventeenth tee shot into the forbidden forest.